 For some reason, customers wanted me to train them.
-This was such a foreign concept for me - I was still figuring out fitness myself.
+This was such a foreign concept for me because I was still figuring out fitness myself.

-But in relative terms, I was light years ahead of Joe Blogs who was busy raising a family and paying a mortgage.
+But in relative terms, I was light-years ahead of your average Joe who was busy raising a family and paying a mortgage.

 Nevertheless, it was an opportunity I wasn't going to turn down.
 It meant doing what I love in the place I loved!

-Me personal training in Sydney.
-My client Squatting 100kg for the first time
+Me doing personal training in Sydney.
+My client squatting 100kg/220 pounds for the first time!

-I was fascinated, how people could change their bodies using weights and diet was something that had always interested me.
+I was fascinated by how people could change their bodies using weights and diet.
+This was something that had always interested me.

-But to do it as a sport this was all so foreign.
+But to do it as a sport was all so foreign.

 So I started eating.
 Lots.

-I always wanted to be healthy - I figured if I was healthy I would perform better.
+I had always wanted to be healthy.
+I figured, if I was healthy, I would perform better.

-Though looking back, a lot of the decisions I made (and foods I ate) were far from being healthy.
-Also - I should mention now (after 2 years bodybuilding) that Bodybuilding as a sport is extremely unhealthy.
+Though looking back, a lot of the decisions I made and the foods I ate were far from being healthy.
+Also, I should mention now (after two years of bodybuilding) that bodybuilding as a sport is extremely unhealthy.

 But I was young, and I needed a challenge.
 Plus, I had seen what this body of mine could do from a fitness and strength point of view, now it was time to see how big I could get.

 So this meant even more eating.
-Lots more than back in my powerlifting days.
+It was lots more than back in my powerlifting days.

-Plus it meant using the mirror as a measuring stick.
-No more stop watches to track a rowing performance, or power meters on a bike, or kilograms on a bar, the yardstick was the mirror.
+Plus, it meant using the mirror as a measuring stick.
+No more stopwatches to track a rowing performance or power meters on a bike or kilograms on a bar.
+The new yardstick was the mirror.

 I managed to pack on a ton of size during my 'bulk'.

-I think I tapped out at around 106kg.
+I think I tapped out at around 106kg/234 pounds.
 Maybe a bit more, it was quite a while ago.

 The hardest thing for me was putting size on my upper body.

-Years of sports dominated by lower body strength, combined with strong genetics for leg strength combined with two serious shoulder injuries - one a rugby injury, the other a moshpit injury - caused my arms, shoulders and chest to lag behind my quads.
+Years of sports dominated by lower body strength, combined with strong genetics for leg strength, combined with two serious shoulder injuries—one was a rugby injury, the other a moshpit injury—caused my arms, shoulders and chest to lag behind my quads.

 My quads on the other hand just exploded!

-I mentioned above that I have always been passionate about health.
-When I decided to compete in bodybuilding, the only way I was going to do it was to compete as a natural, drug free competitor.
+I mentioned above, I have always been passionate about health.
+When I decided to compete in bodybuilding, the only way I was going to do it was to compete as a natural, drug-free competitor.

-As a powerlifting athlete (a sport that wants to get olympic status) I had to meet strong drug testing criteria.
-I had to list my place of residence and training, I could be tested at any time of the day, and most meets involved drug testing.
+As a powerlifting athlete competing in a sport that wants to get Olympic status, I had to meet strong drug-testing criteria.
+I had to list my place of residence and place of training.
+I could have been tested at any time of the day.
+And most meets involved drug testing.

 Cycling was another sport that was closely monitored from a drug use point of view.

-All my serious years competing had been in sports where drugs was a big no no. For me, it was simply the way things were - take drugs and not only are you messing with your health, but you could be banned from competing.
+All my serious years competing had been in sports where drugs were a big no-no. For me, it was simply the way things were—if you took drugs and not only would you be messing with your health, but you would also be banned from competing.

-Sure my desire to win was strong, but I was never this desperate.
+Sure my desire to win was strong, but I was never that desperate.
 I guess having good fortune so far in my sporting life, I knew my body was capable of great things naturally.
-Or maybe it was good parenting to scare me away from chemical substances!
+Or maybe it was good parenting to scare me away from dangerous and illicit chemical substances!

 As you know doubt know, drugs and bodybuilding go hand in hand.
-But fortunatley there is a ever growing world of bodybuilding called 'natural bodybuilding'.
-This is a drug tested competition.
-Though I must admit, there are many loopholes and shady characters in the space, and this was a bit offputting.
+But fortunately, there is an ever-growing world of bodybuilding called 'natural bodybuilding'.
+This is a drug-tested competition.
+Though I must admit, there are many loopholes and shady characters in the space and this was a bit offputting.

-If these people met my dad and uncles they'd see they all had thick legs (despite no gym training!) even my sister has solid legs!
-Then if they saw how I trained, and how hard I trained, and followed me around for a few days watching how serious I was about my goals and health I'm sure they would soon realise that their believes were flawed.
+If these people met my dad and uncles, they'd see they all have thick legs despite no gym training!
+Even my sister has solid legs!
+Then if they saw how I trained, and how hard I trained, and followed me around for a few days watching how serious I was about my goals and health I'm sure they would soon realize that their beliefs were flawed.

-Saying that, maybe they wouldn't.
+That being said, maybe they wouldn't.
 Maybe they would have still thought it was all scam.
-But at the end of the day, I know I am, and forever will be, a drug free athlete.
+But at the end of the day, I know I am, and forever will be, a drug-free athlete.

-Finally, if you're reading this thinking 'look how big you look, you must have been on drugs, I ask you to do a quick google search for professional bodybuilders (who use drugs) and then compare their size with mine!
+Finally, if you're reading this thinking, 'Look how big you look.
+You must have been on drugs.'
+Then I would ask you to do a quick Google search for professional bodybuilders (who use drugs) and then compare their size with mine.

-9 months later I'm painting myself in oil and flexing in front of a crowd on stage.
+Nine months later, I'm painting myself in oil and flexing in front of a crowd on stage.

-Totally not me, and so so different to all the other 'competitions' I had been in, but hey, this was the game and I wanted to win!
+This was totally not me.
+It was so different from all the other 'competitions' I had been in.
+But hey, this was the game.
+And I wanted to win!